Lennon: Lindor, Mets are a couple meant for each other

 "New York is New York," Lindor said.
 "There’s an unlimited amount of resources.
 Everything is at the tip of your fingers . . .
 If there’s something missing, we’re going to go get it, and we’re going to find a way to win."

 Now is good though.
-And last week, team president Sandy Alderson said he’s willing to start negotiations as well.
+And last week, team president Sandy Alderson said he’s willing to start negotiations, as well.
 If Lindor is to be believed, all he seems to need is the number that Cleveland couldn’t provide.
 It’s a calculated risk for the Mets, but everyone saw what the payoff can be after witnessing what Betts did for the Dodgers last season.
-Lindor is another one of those special players that tend to be worth the gamble.
+Lindor is another one of those special players who tends to be worth the gamble.

 Right time, right place.
 The rest shouldn’t be too hard to figure out.